Hans-Georg Stephan

 Hans-Georg Stephan (born 30 May 1950) is a German university professor specializing in European medieval archaeology and post-medieval archaeology.

 Biography

 Stephan was born in Beverungen in the German state of North Rhine-Westphalia.
-He studied archaeology, European ethnology (Volkskunde), and historical ancillary sciences at the University of Münster, Ludwig Maximilian University of Munich and Cardiff University.
-After that, he worked at the University of Kiel and in Lübeck as city archaeologist until 1977.
+He studied archaeology, European ethnology (Volkskunde), and historical ancillary sciences at the University of Münster, LMU Munich and Cardiff University.
+After that, he worked at Kiel University and in Lübeck as city archaeologist until 1977.
 From then until 2004, he worked at the University of Göttingen's Department of Prehistory and Early History (i.e., archaeology).
 He completed his habilitation in 1992.
-In 2004, he was appointed professor of medieval and post-medieval archaeology at the Institute for Prehistoric Archaeology at Martin Luther University in Halle-Wittenberg, Germany.
+In 2004, he was appointed professor of medieval and post-medieval archaeology at the Institute for Prehistoric Archaeology at Martin Luther University Halle-Wittenberg.

 Stephan is married and has two children.

 Research specialization

 Stephan's areas of specialization include interdisciplinary archaeological research in the first and second millennia AD, medieval settlement and landscape archaeology, urban topography and architectural history, renaissance material culture (especially ceramics, glass, and oven tiles), economic history (especially pottery, metallurgy and glass production), and archaeometry.

 He and his research team discovered an abandoned village, near Nienover castle in 1992.
 The land was untouched since medieval times, the town never rebuilt, presenting an excellent site for archaeological exploration.
 Excavation work began in 1996.
 Stephan is the lead archaeologist into long-term research into the settlement, which was founded ca. 1200.
 The project is the most extensive research project of an abandoned village in Europe.

 Excavation work took place with groups of other archaeologists, assistants and students, many from other countries, totaling hundreds of researchers over the years.
 Excavation work in the village of Schmeeson took place between 2004 and 2007.
 Initially, Stephan and his team thought they had found a small, squarish building, but in 2004, the site was covered by brush, later cleared away by the local historical society, which supports the project.
 This enabled Stephan to see that he had been standing on much more.

 Stephan is working on a book about his research in the Solling.